muldon/crokage-emse-replication-package/README.md

 # Crokage
 Crowd Knowledge Answer Generator.
 Feel free to try our [tool](http://isel.ufu.br:9000/).
-For more details about the technique, please check our original [paper](https://dl.acm.org/citation.cfm?id=3339130).
+For more details about the technique, please check our [journal paper](https://link.springer.com/article/10.1007/s10664-020-09863-2), which is an extension of our original [paper](https://dl.acm.org/citation.cfm?id=3339130).
 This project is an extension of the original [project](https://github.com/muldon/CROKAGE-replication-package).

 ## About